Skip to Main Content

 Reading Financial Statements for Decision-Makers

 Read any company’s financial statements with confidence — and use what you find to make better decisions.
 Eight modules plus a capstone, taught by a practitioner who teaches them for a living.
+Built for adults who already have a job, a household, and no patience for filler.

 Dr. Kareem Tannous · 2 hr 15 min across 9 videos · Capstone deliverable: one-page memo on a real 10-K